 Using our experience of continually developing innovative and ever-more efficient designs of chilled water systems, we offered a turnkey project, from redesign to implementation.
 This helped to ensure that the new chillers would not only meet legislative requirements but would also meet Warburtons’ requirements for energy efficiency and cost-effectiveness.

-After considering products from a number of different Chiller manufacturers, BRS and Warburtons chose Daikin as their preferred option.
+After considering products from several different Chiller manufacturers, BRS and Warburtons chose Daikin as their preferred option.
 Daikin chillers, which run on R-134a refrigerant, offer high levels of energy efficiency and a three-year warranty.

 BRS redesigned the 10” chilled water circuit feeding the Bread Plant coolers 1 and 2 and in the process repositioned the chillers to a more suitable and accessible location.
 Three new mains power supplies were installed, along with the new chilled water pipework and thermal insulation.